These Low Carb Burger Lettuce Wraps are made with double-stacked patties sandwiched between layers of cheddar cheese and special sauce!

 Freezing the beef patties

-To store these beef patties for longer, stack them with a small piece of wax paper or parchment paper in between each patty to ensure they do not stick together.
-Place the stack inside of an airtight container or freezer bag and they will keep well frozen for 3 to 4 months.
+You can’t freeze lettuce wraps, but you can freeze the beef patties!
+Stack them with a small piece of wax or parchment paper in between each patty to ensure they don’t stick together.
+Place the stack inside of an airtight container or freezer bag and freeze them for up to 3 months.
+When you’re ready to enjoy, you can cook them from frozen on the grill or in a pan on the stovetop.

 More lettuce wrap recipes